MJoergen/nexys4ddr/dyoc/README.md

 ### FPGA toolchain (software) ###

-You need a tool chain for the FPGA.
-There are three major FPGA vendor:
+You need a tool chain for programming the FPGA.
+There are three major FPGA vendors:
 * Xilinx
-* Intel (Altera)
+* Intel (formerly Altera)
 * Lattice

 The Nexys 4 DDR board uses a Xilinx FPGA, and the toolchain is called